v-45niza/Towns/README.md

 # Exercise for students in the teamwork course at SoftUni-Svetlina @Software Engineering cource

 # Roles
-  Stephan takes the role “Editor”.
-  Peter takes the role “Shiffler”.
-  Maria takes the role “Styler”.
+  v-45niza takes the role “Editor”. ninazaekova takes the role “Shiffler”. ninazaekova takes the role “Styler”.